LivePersonInc/developer-center/pages/Documents/ConversationalAI/IntentBuilder/intents.md

 ### Generate training phrases

-If your domain uses the LivePerson engine or a third-party engine for NLU, Intent Builder includes a feature to provide you with assistance when adding meaningful training phrases to an intent.
-Essentially, you provide a single training phrase as the input, and the system automatically generates phrases that are similar in meaning.
-The suggestions are based on actual consumer utterances from your Production account.
+Adding training phrases to an intent can sometimes be a challenge, so Intent Builder includes a tool to help with this.
+Within an intent, provide just a single training phrase as the input, and the tool automatically generates additional phrases that are similar in meaning.
+The suggestions are based on actual utterances by your users.

 Generating training phrases is useful when:

 * You’re building out a LivePerson or third-party NLU domain that you’ve created from scratch.
 * You’ve [converted a LivePerson (Legacy) NLU domain to the LivePerson engine](intent-builder-domains.html#convert-a-liveperson-legacy-domain-to-liveperson), and now you need to increase the number of training phrases to meet the minimum requirements.

+Note:
+* To have access to this new tool, Intent Analyzer must be [enabled for a domain](intent-analyzer-overview.html#enable-intent-analyzer-for-intents) (any domain) in your account, as the tool makes use of the data that it captures.
+* If you’ve enabled Intent Analyzer recently, expect the tool’s results to improve over time as more data is captured.

 **To generate training phrases**